Ahhhh what was it like being in Black in Spain? I thought you’d never ask.

 Do not assume there are no Black people in Spain

 Black Spaniards have and are currently fighting for representation and equality.
 I went to an event hosted by LMDES and there were Black Spaniards discussing these experiences.
 Because at the end of the day, Spain is still a homogenous country.

 Furthermore, Black people seem separate from Spaniards.
 In places like Madrid, there is a neighborhood called Lavapies where I found the most Black people reside.
 In Logroño, when I looked for an apartment, I was told not to live in a certain neighborhood upon arrival.
-I later found out it was a predominantly immigrant neighborhood, full of Black people.
-A few weeks after, I further learned they were all Black African immigrants.
-I suspect that my U.S American and English language status played a role in why I was not treated the same.
-I will expand on my social identities more below.
+I later found out it was a predominantly immigrant neighborhood, full of Black people (not from the U.S).

 Spaniards will stare and point

 During my time in Logroño, I noticed other Black people stared too.
 Eventually, I befriended an African woman and her son on my daily bus route.
 We began chatting every now and again, and she was also surprised I spoke English.
 When I told her I am a Black American, she responded that she knew “we were not the same.”

 Black Americans, be aware of our nationality, language, and passport privileges

 In the same breath of speaking English, we should be aware of our travel privileges.
 While our race is one thing, our U.S. American and passport privilege are magnified when we travel.
 As mentioned previously, there were instances in Spain when I was treated differently than Black people who didn’t speak English nor are from the U.S.